How does OpenTSDB work?

 applications, via JMX for instance for Java applications) and push data points

-to one of the TSDs every few seconds.
+to one of the TSDs periodically.

 StumbleUpon wrote a Python framework

-that we use to collect
+that is used to collect

 thousand of metrics from Linux 2.6, Apache's HTTPd, MySQL, HBase, memcached,